YugabyteDB-Samples/yugastore-java/README.md

 # YugaStore in Java

 This is an implementation of a sample ecommerce app.
-This online retail marketplace app uses Spring (Java), React and YugaByte DB.
-It follows a microservices-oriented architecture.
+This microservices-based retail marketplace or eCommerce app is composed of **microservices written in Spring (Java)**, a **UI based on React** and **YugaByte DB as the distributed SQL database**.

+If you're using this demo app, please :star: this repository!
+We appreciate your support.

+## Trying it out

+This repo contains all the instructions you need to [run the app on your laptop](#building-the-app).

+You can also [try the app out](https://yugastore-ui.cfapps.io/) online, it is hosted on [Pivotal Web Services](https://run.pivotal.io/).

+## Architecture

 The architecture diagram of YugaStore is shown below.

 ![Architecture of microservices based retail marketplace app](yugastore-java-architecture.png)